mirror of

 established to the destination.
 It can now also use the X25519 public key contained in the

-<em>link proof</em> to perform its own Diffie Hellman Key Exchange and derive the symmetric key
+<em>link proof</em> to perform it’s own Diffie Hellman Key Exchange and derive the symmetric key

 that is used to encrypt the channel.
 Information can now be exchanged reliably and securely.</div>